 Crumble is one of those desserts that’s amazing but really is the lazy girls guide to potlucks.
-It’s guaranteed to be a hit (unless you’re one of those people that don’t like crumble – in which case, I probably don’t like you), so easy to make and requires very few ingredients.
+It’s guaranteed to be a hit, so easy to make and requires very few ingredients.
 But for a simple dessert, the last thing you want to do is spend half your day peeling and chopping apples.

 This spiralized apple crumble is literally the answer to all of your prayers (because I know you’re all up at night praying that someone develops a crumble hack…).
 I made the executive decision that peeling is unnecessary because peels are delicious and full of fiber and there’s really no reason they shouldn’t be.

 Then when it comes to chopping, you won’t be needing to deal with that anymore because you can spiralize an apple in full!
 It takes about 20-30 seconds per apple to spiralize, which means you now have more time for crumble eating instead of crumble baking.

 You betcha! (<–can you tell my husband is Minnesotan?!).
 Not only is this apple crumble spiralized, but it’s also made with healthier ingredients.
 Here are the healthy swaps I made: